Serving all people by providing personalized health and wellness through exemplary care, education and research.

 1 ounce cooked meats, poultry, or fish

-Best choices: Lean meats and fish.
+Best choices: Lean poultry and fish.
 Trim away visible fat.
 Broil, grill, roast, or boil instead of frying.
 Remove skin from poultry before eating.
 Limit how much red meat you eat.

 One-third cup nuts (one and a half ounces)